blackberry/WebWorks-Community-APIs/BB10-Cordova/Distimo/README.md

 AppLink Manager is responsible for handling operations related to AppLink, one of the key features that Distimo provides (More information required here).

-## Notes and Tasks
+(In addition to the above, I have also implemented Debug Logger, which helps you print out values of some variables or structures, for example, data stored in the local storage.)

-In addition to the above, I have also implemented Debug Logger, which helps you print out values of some variables or structures, for example, data stored in the local storage.
+## Pending Tasks

-There are four tasks that needs potential work:
+There are five tasks that needs potential work:

 1. Try actually sending events to Distimo server: Plase see the implementation of the Event Manager.
 All the required bits and pieces are there, but they have never been actually tested yet due some barriers*.
 Though I don't think it will be a big problem, as the implementation is very straightforward.
 You will need a Distimo account and a Blackberry Vendor account.